denniskuijs/openremote/docs/implementation_ebs_data_volume.md

           Value: !Sub ${Host}/data
 ```

-The script will create aan `EBS` volume based on the parameters that are passed from the `provision host` script.
+The script will create an `EBS` data volume based on the parameters that are passed from the `provision host` script.
 To easily identify each volume, a tag will be added with the host's name.
 If the condition `IsSnapshotProvided` is true, the `Snapshot ID` will be configured and the volume will be created based off an existing snaphost.
 Otherwise, an empty volume will be created.

 ### 2.2.
-Adding CloudWatch metrics/alarms for the EBS data volume
+Adding CloudWatch metrics and alarms for the EBS data volume

 #### 2.2.1.
 CloudFormation Template
 To monitor the performance and health of the `EBS` data volume, I added `CloudWatch` metrics and alarms for this device.